BlueBrain/nmodl/docs/CC2023/README.md

 ```
 git clone -b llvm https://github.com/BlueBrain/nmodl.git
-cd nmodl/test/benchmark/gpu_docker  # Enter the directory that contains the Dockerfile (based on Ubuntu 22.04 but with small changes in should be supported by any Ubuntu version or other linux distributions)
+cd nmodl/test/benchmark/gpu_docker  # Enter the directory that contains the NVIDIA docker runtime installation script
-bash install_gpu_docker_env.sh  # Installs docker and NVIDIA docker runtime (needs sudo permission)
+bash install_gpu_docker_env.sh  # Installs docker and NVIDIA docker runtime (needs sudo permission and is based on Ubuntu 22.04 but with small changes in should be supported by any Ubuntu version or other linux distributions)
 docker run -it -v $PWD:/opt/mount --gpus all bluebrain/nmodl:mod2ir-gpu-benchmark # Execute docker image (~16GB)
 ```